mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

   * change "us-east-1" to the AWS zone where the kops cluster will be created
   * change "myname" to something more meaningful (we usually use some last name abbreviation)
 2. Change the `CLUSTER_NAME` to `<myname>.mongokubernetes.com`
-3. (optionally) Set `KOPS_ZONES` to the AWS zone with available VPCs. "us-east-2a" is used by default
+3. (optionally) Set `KOPS_ZONES` to the AWS zone with available VPCs. `us-east-2a` is used by default.
+  * Note that if you set this you will need to provide the full zone and not just the region name (if your AWS zone is `eu-west-1` you should have, for example, `eu-west-1a`)

 You can edit the other context files or copy them to new ones.